chantelwetzel-noaa/data_summary/doc/_main.md

 # Cowcod
  The most recent assessment of Cowcod was a full assessment conducted in 2019.
 Across available data, Cowcod have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 4,026 length observations, 108 age readings, and 33 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 918 length observations, 0 age readings, and 33 otoliths that are available to be aged.
-In California, since 2000, a total of 882 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 35 length observations, 0 age readings, and 33 otoliths have been collected In Washington, since 2000, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 882 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 35 length observations, 0 age readings, and 33 otoliths have been collected.
+In Washington, since 2000, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 181 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 181 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 181 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 181 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 795 length observations, 468 age readings, and 316 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 662 length observations, 440 age readings, and 199 otoliths that are available to be aged.